MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 The way you use the UWP XAML hosting API in your code depends on your app type, the design of your app, and other factors.
 To help illustrate how to use this API in the context of a complete app, this article refers to code from the following samples.

-### C++ Win32
+### C++ desktop (Win32)

-The following samples demonstrate how to use the UWP XAML hosting API in a C++ Win32 app:
+The following samples demonstrate how to use the UWP XAML hosting API in a C++ desktop app:

 * [Simple XAML Island sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Standalone_Samples/CppWinRT_Basic_Win32App).
-This sample demonstrates a basic implementation of hosting a UWP control in an unpackaged C++ Win32 app (that is, an app that is not built into an MSIX package).
+This sample demonstrates a basic implementation of hosting a UWP control in an unpackaged C++ desktop app (that is, an app that is not built into an MSIX package).

 * [XAML Island with custom control sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Samples/Win32).
-This sample demonstrates a complete implementation of hosting a custom UWP control in a packaged C++ Win32 app, as well as handling other behavior such as keyboard input and focus navigation.
+This sample demonstrates a complete implementation of hosting a custom UWP control in a packaged C++ desktop app, as well as handling other behavior such as keyboard input and focus navigation.

 ### WPF and Windows Forms